realies/wpa_cli_php/README.md

 # wpa_cli_php
-PHP based wpa_cli interface for the WPA Supplicant
+PHP based wpa_cli interface for WPA Supplicant

 ## Usage

+- configure the interface for use in the $iface variable
-- create an instance of the wpa_cli php class in an compatible environment
+- create an instance of the wpa_cli php class in a compatible environment
-- use some of the following that are implimented through the wpa_cli binary from the WPA Supplicant package
+- use some of the provided commands or execute commands to wpa_cli via the wpa_shell function

 ## Notes